Banate of Bosnia: Religion

 Christian missions emanating from Rome and Constantinople started pushing into the Balkans in the 9th century, Christianizing the South Slavs and establishing boundaries between the ecclesiastical jurisdictions of the See of Rome and the See of Constantinople.
 The East–West Schism then led to the establishment of Roman Catholicism in Croatia and most of Dalmatia, while Eastern Orthodoxy came to prevail in Serbia.
 Lying in-between, the mountainous Bosnia was nominally under Rome, but Catholicism never became firmly established due to a weak church organization and poor communications.
 Medieval Bosnia thus remained a "no-man's land between faiths" rather than a meeting ground between the two Churches, leading to a unique religious history and the emergence of an "independent and somewhat heretical church".

 While Bosnia remained at least nominally Catholic in the High Middle Ages, the Bishop of Bosnia was a local cleric chosen by Bosnians and then sent to the Archbishop of Ragusa solely for ordination.
 Although the Papacy already insisted on using Latin as the liturgical language, Bosnian Catholics retained Church Slavonic language.
 The Franciscans order arrived in Bosnia in the later half of the 13th century, aiming to eradicate the teachings of the Bosnian Church.
+The Serbian Orthodox Metropolitanate of Dabar and Bosnia and Eparchy of Zachlumia, Herzegovina, and the Littoral was founded in 1219.
 The first Franciscan vicariate in Bosnia was founded in 1339/40.
 Stephen II Kotromanić was instrumental in establishing of the vicariate.
 By 1385. they had four monasteries in Olovo, Mile, Kraljeva Sutjeska and Lašva.